-Paper 1: Composition (11⁄2 hours) Section A - 15 marks One composition of about 120 words from a choice of three topics.
+Component Weighting Paper 1: Composition 1 hour 30 minutes 45% Section A - 15 marks One composition of about 120 words from a choice of three topics.
 Section B - 30 marks One essay of about 200 words from a choice of four topics.
-Weighting: 45% of total marks Paper 2: Translation and Reading Comprehension (11⁄2 hours) Paper 2: Translation and Reading Comprehension Section A - 30 marks Two translations, one from the target language into English and one from English into t language.
+Externally assessed.
+Paper 2: Translation and Reading Comprehension 1 hour 30 minutes 55% Section A - 30 marks Two translations, one from the target language into English and one from English into the arget language.
+Section B - 25 marks Open-ended comprehension questions on one set passage.
+Externally assessed.